optimumtact/byond-regex/README.md

 You can then test that this is correctly compiled by invoking the following

+    export LD_LIBRARY_PATH=.
     make test

 This will build a test executable and run it for some quick comparisons then clean up after itself

 ##Getting this to work with tgstation13
-Now we have to put it somewhere where byond will see it, by default tgstation13 looks for bin/bygex so lets put the bygex.so there
+Now we have to put it somewhere where byond will see it, by default tgstation13 looks for bin/bygex so lets put the libbygex.so there

     mv libbygex.so bin/.
     #soft link the so to the bygex path